ArweaveTeam/docs.arweave.org-info/mining/overview/syncing-and-packing.md

 any time the original uploader decides to finally seed their previously unseeded data.
 In practice this gets less and less likely the older a partition is.
 {% endhint %}

-# Performance Tips

-**Most important performance tip:** Do not mine while you pack.
-The two processes are both resource intensive and will slow each other down. (i.e. omit the `mine` flag from your configuration) If you've already removed the `mine` flag, continue on below for more optimization tips.

-There are 3 primary bottlenecks when syncing and packing:

-1. Your network bandwidth *(used to download chunks from peers)*
-2. Your CPU *(used to pack and unpack chunks)*
-3. Your disk write speed *(used to write chunks to disk)*

-And to a lesser degree:

-4. RAM *(more heavily used in mining than in syncing/packing, but can become a bottleneck under certain situations)*

-If any of the 3 primary resources are maxed out: congratulations!
-Your configuration is syncing and packing as fast as it can!

-# Increasing Bandwidth

-Not much to do here other than negotiate a faster internet connection, or find a second one.

-# Increasing CPU

-Packing and unpacking can be parallelized across chunks, so you can add more cores or increase the clock speed to increase your packing speed.
-See the [hardware guide](../setup/hardware.md#benchmarking-your-miner) for guidance on evaluating CPU pack speed.

-# Increasing Disk Write Speed

-During the syncing and packing phase you will typically hit a network bandwidth or CPU bottleneck before you hit a disk IO bottleneck (the reverse is true once you start mining).

-If you believe you've hit a disk IO bottleneck you have a few options.

-First, confirm that you're getting your expected disk write speed.
-You can use tools like `fio` or `dd` to measure your disks write speed.
-If it is below your expected speed, you'll want to check your system configuration (software and hardware) for issues.

-Second, you can add more disks to your node.
-This is really only relevant if you have partitions that you intend to sync and pack but which you haven't added to your node configuration.
-As a general rule you should add all your storage modules to your node while syncing and packing as this will increase your disk IO bandwidth as well as help fully use your network and CPU bandwidth.

-Third, you can buy faster disks.
-This is generally not recommended to unblock a syncing and packing bottleneck as there's a good chance that extra IO speed will go unused once you start mining.
-Including it here for completeness.

-# Increasing RAM

-The RAM guidelines mentioned in the [Guide](mining-guide.md#preparation-ram) are focused on mining.
-Often RAM is not a primary bottleneck during syncing and packing.
-If you are maxing out your RAM: review the guidelines below.
-It's possible you can optimize your node configuration.

-# Increasing Utilization

-Okay, so you've reviewed your bottlenecks and determined that **none** of them are at capacity.
-Here are some tips to increase syncing and packing speed.

-## sync_jobs

-The `sync_jobs` flag controls the number of concurrent requests your node will make to peers to download data.
-The default is `100`.
-Increasing this number should increase your utilization of all resources: the amount of data you pull from peers (network bandwidth), the number of chunks you're packing (CPU), and the volume of data written to disk (disk IO).

-However, it is possible to increase this number **too much**.
-This can:

-1. Cause your node to be rate-limited / throttled by peers and ultimately decrease your bandwidth utilization.
-2. Increase your RAM utilization due to backed up sync jobs.
-This is particularly common if your miner has a poor network connection (e.g. high latency or data loss).
-Increasing the volume of slow/hanging requests can cause a backup which eventually leads to an out of memory error.

-Setting `sync_jobs` to `200` or even `400` is unlikely to cause any issues.
-But before you increase it even further our recommendation is to first confirm:
-1. Your CPU and network bandwidths are below capacity
-2. Your network connectivity is good (e.g. using tools like `mtr` to track packet loss)

-## storage_module

-As mentioned above under [Increasing Disk Write Speed](#increasing-disk-write-speed) syncing to all your storage modules at once will maximize your available disk write bandwidth.
-The same applied to network bandwidth.
-Adding more storage modules when syncing increases the set of peers you can pull data from (as different peers share different parts of the weave data).
-This will help your node maximize its network bandwidth by pulling from the "best" set of peers available at a given time.

-## Repacking

-If you configure your node to repack from one local storage module to another the node will prioritize that over pulling data from peers.
-This can cause you to max out your CPU capacity while your network bandwidth stays low.

-This is not a problem.
-It simply means your node will max out its CPU doing local repacks before it begins searching for peers to download more data from.
-If you'd rather focus on syncing, just make sure to configure your node without any repacking.
-Two examples of configurations that will cause local repacking:

-1. `storage_module 9,unpacked storage_module 9,En2eqsVJARnTVOSh723PBXAKGmKgrGSjQ2YIGwE_ZRI.replica.2.9`
-2. `storage_module 16,Q5EfKawrRazp11HEDf_NJpxjYMV385j21nlQNjR8_pY storage_module 16,En2eqsVJARnTVOSh723PBXAKGmKgrGSjQ2YIGwE_ZRI.replica.2.9`

-**Note:** [as mentioned earlier](#packing), whenever you sync data - even if you are syncing to `unpacked` - you will likely have to perform at least one packing operation.

-## Multiple Full Replicas

-If you intend to build more than 1 packed full replica, the following approach should get you there fastest:

-1. Download all the data to `unpacked` storage modules
-2. Build each packed replica by [locally repacking](examples.md#packing-unpacked-data) from your `unpacked` storage modules
-3. You can either keep the `unpacked` data around for later, or, you can do a [repack_in_place](examples.md#repacking-packed-data-in-place) when building your final packed replica.

-This approach will reduce your download time (since you only have to download the data once) and reduce the number of packing operations (since you only have to unpack peer data once).

-**Note:** This approach is not recommended if your goal is to have 1 or fewer packed replicas.
-It will work, but won't be any faster than just syncing straight to packed storage modules.